-The households are rotated according to a 2-(2)-2 rotation plan.
+The households are rotated according to a 2-(2)-2 rotation scheme.
 Households are interviewed during two consecutive quarters.
-After a two-quarter interval, they are again interviewed twice in the corresponding two quarters of the following year.
+After a two-quarters break, they are again interviewed twice in the corresponding two quarters of the following year.
 As a result, each household is included in four waves of the survey.